Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

           {'optimizer': optimizer2, 'lr_scheduler': scheduler2},
       )

-As default all schedulers will be called after each epoch ends.
+By default, all schedulers will be called after each epoch ends.
 To change this behaviour, each scheduler should be returned as a dict which can contain the following keywords:

 * ``scheduler`` (required): the actual scheduler class
-* ``monitor`` (optional): same as above, defines the value that certain schdulers should be conditioned on
+* ``monitor`` (optional): same as above, defines the value that certain schedulers should be conditioned on
 * ``interval`` (optional): either ``epoch`` (default) for stepping after each epoch ends or ``step`` for stepping after each optimization step
 * ``frequency`` (optional): how many epochs/steps should pass between calls to ``scheduler.step()``.
 Default is 1, corresponding to updating the learning rate after every epoch/step.
 * ``strict`` (optional): if set to ``True`` will enforce that value specified in ``monitor`` is available while trying to call ``scheduler.step()``, and stop training if not found.
-If ``False`` will only give an warning and continue training (without calling the scheduler).
+If ``False`` will only give a warning and continue training (without calling the scheduler).
 * ``name`` (optional): if using the ``LearningRateMonitor`` callback to monitor the learning rate progress, this keyword can be used to specify a specific name.